rocktronica/heartballoon.wedding/sections/registry.md

 ### Can I bring my kids?

 Yes!
-This is a family friendly event and all kids are invited.
+This is a family friendly event and kids are invited.
 Make sure to let us know if yours will be joining you.  🤸

 ### Can I bring my dog?